Internship Farm Internship

 •Perform general site maintenance

-•Care for animals (chickens, cats, rabbits)
+•Care for animals (chickens, cats, rabbits, and fish)

 •Winterize garden & animals